OpenNebula/docs/source/integration/system_interfaces/go.rst

 ================================================================================

 The provided client is a basic XML-RPC client for OpenNebula, without any complex features.
-It's possible to use an other client or enhance the basic client with Goca if it implements the RPCCaller interface.
+It's possible to use another client or enhance the basic client with Goca if it implements the RPCCaller interface.